louishenrifranc/ud851-Exercises/README.md

 # SQLite
 ### How to create a database
-* Create a class that will represent a Table in the database:
+* Create a class that will represent a Table and its entries in a database:
 ```java
 public final class TableClass{
 	// constructor is private because it should not be used